“I want more sales.”

 Your customers will look for reviews of your products before they purchase anything.
 Since you can’t prevent potential customers from seeking reviews of your products, why not guide them to it?

 Adding customer-submitted reviews to your product pages will help improve trust in your products and help customers make better decisions.

 The best part?

 It improves conversions too.
-Diamond Candle, a scented-candle store boosted their product page conversion rate by 13%.
+Diamond Candle, a scented-candle store boosted its product page conversion rate by 13%.
 Express Watches (our friend in the above example) tested the addition of inline customer reviews to their product pages — and improved their conversion rates (from traffic to sales) by a whopping 58.29%!